MrTimmyJ/Pixel-Vector-Studio/README.md

     Draw on the canvas and manage layers

-    Save or export your creation (coming soon)
+    Save or export your creation

     Continue editing with full undo/redo support